 Sending signed invoices through email helps you to follow up on unpaid invoices and make sure that your customers are aware of their payment obligations.
 If a customer does not pay an invoice, it is much easier to follow up with them if they have already agreed that they owe you money.

 You can also use digital signatures when sending an invoice in order to ensure that your customer cannot create any dispute.
+In some cases, a business may consider building a referral program and include a request for a referral or recommendation on their invoice, and send reminders via email.

 Make sure that your company’s information is included on all invoices, including your address and phone number.
 Also, include any other contact information such as an email address or website where your customer can reach you if they have questions about their invoice or payment terms.
 Text changes: Also, include any other contact information such as an email address or website where your customer can reach you if they have questions about their invoice or payment terms.
 In this stage, it’s important to setup DMARC and ensure that data about the payment that you share via email is secure from phishing and other security threats.